One Trail, Two Very Different Endings

 On paper, adding Fimmvörðuháls looks like “just one more day.”
 On the trail, it feels like a very different decision.
 If you’re wondering whether you should add Fimmvörðuháls to the Laugavegur, you’re not alone.

+The infamous Laugavegur Trail ends in Þórsmörk, which makes finishing there a complete trek, not an early exit.
 Many hikers assume the trail naturally continues all the way to Skógafoss and that stopping earlier means leaving something unfinished.
-However that assumption often needs to be reassessed once you reach Þórsmörk.
+However that assumption may need to be reassessed once you reach Þórsmörk.

 This post is about helping you make that call.
 Not in theory, and not based on hype, but by clearly laying out how the two finishes differ in commitment, exposure, flexibility, and mental load.
 If you’re weighing whether to stop at Þórsmörk or continue on to Fimmvörðuháls, this comparison is meant to offer clarity, not push you in either direction.